tylerharter/cs320/s20/lab1/README.md

 19. Paste the following and run it: `wget https://raw.githubusercontent.com/tylerharter/cs320/master/s20/lab1/Vagrantfile -o Vagrantfile`.
 The `wget` program lets you download things from the Internet with a simple command (no need to use a web browser).
 Run `ls` to see the new file.

 20. While still in the "vm" directory, run `vagrant up`.
 This creates a new virtual machine in Amazon's cloud and installs Jupyter, pandas, and other tools.
 This will probably take a few minutes.
+Note that there are a couple warnings that show up, even when everything works fine (such as "Warning!
+The AWS provider doesn't support any of the Vagrant high-level network configurations" and "Warning!
+Vagrant might not be able to SSH into the instance").

 ## Jupyter